 Why should I bother getting rid of my clutter if my clutter doesn’t bother me?
 It only seems to be a problem for other people.

 At a networking event last year, a woman I had just met told me she hated people like me.
 She said that she hates organized, tightly wound people who look down their noses at messy people.
 She made these comments after I said only the words, “Hi, I’m Erin.
-I’m editor-in-chief of a website called Unclutterer.com.”
+I’m editor-at-large of a website called Unclutterer.com.”

 I haven’t quite figured out why, but there does seem to be the misconception that organized people spend a great amount of time looking down on people who are messy.
 How did this inaccurate stereotype develop?
 Why is pursuing an organized life considered to be one full of judgment?

 The reality (or, at least my reality) is that I barely have the time to do the things I want to do.
 I want to help people who want my help to be more organized and live more simply.
 I want to be a good friend to my friends, and a good family member to my family.
 I want to be happy.
 I don’t have the time or desire to judge people because they are messy.
 And, since I used to be completely disorganized, I would have to look down on my past self — and I don’t have the time to do that, either.